chiomanwocha/hmo-chrome-extension/README.md

-## Task: Chrome Extension Plugin for Screen Recording and Sharing
+## HelpMeOut Chrome Extension
 <img width="1440" alt="Screenshot 2023-10-02 at 12 35 08" src="https://github.com/chiomanwocha/hmo-extension/assets/77916165/1e380490-998c-4145-9410-be80d0e14bc8">

+### Overview:
+Welcome to HelpMeOut, a Chrome Extension designed to simplify screen recording and sharing seamlessly.
+This project aims to enhance user experience by providing a reliable tool for capturing and submitting screen recordings effortlessly.

 ### Objective:
-Create a Chrome Extension plugin that can record a user's screen and send the recorded content to a specific online location (endpoint).
-The design specifications can be found here: [Figma Design](https://www.figma.com/file/SfVZFkRDgF1DbQR86eovnN/HelpMeOut?type=design&node-id=190-2117&mode=design&t=F8V19rtTxwxONNG8-0).
+The primary goal is to create a Chrome Extension capable of recording a user's screen and seamlessly sending the captured content to a designated online location (endpoint).
+The project is guided by the design specifications available here.

-### Requirements:
+### Features
-1. Implement the design exactly as provided.
-Ensure that all pages match the design precisely.
+1. **Pixel-Perfect Implementation:** Implement the design from Figma with precision to ensure a consistent and visually appealing experience across all pages.
-2. The plugin must work seamlessly on desktop.
+2. **Cross-Platform Compatibility:** The extension is designed to work seamlessly on desktop devices.
-3. Create a mechanism to record the user's screen.
+3. **Screen Recording Mechanism:** Develop an intuitive feature that allows users to effortlessly record their screens.
-4. Develop a feature to submit the recorded content to a specific endpoint.
+4. **Content Submission:** Create a streamlined process for users to submit their recorded content to the specified online endpoint.
-5. Make it user-friendly and easy to use.
+5. **User-Friendly Interface:** Prioritize ease of use by implementing clear controls and an intuitive interface.

-### Acceptance Criteria:
+### Acceptance Criteria
-1. The plugin accurately captures and records the user's screen as per the design specifications.
+1. **Accurate Screen Capture:** The extension effectively captures and records the user's screen, aligning with the design specifications.
-2. All pages in the design provided in Figma are implemented pixel-perfectly within the plugin.
+2. **Pixel-Perfect Design Implementation:** All pages from the Figma design are faithfully translated into the extension.
-3. The plugin functions flawlessly on both desktop and mobile devices, with no significant visual or usability issues.
+3. **Cross-Device Functionality:** The extension functions seamlessly on both desktop and mobile devices, ensuring a consistent user experience.
-4. Users can initiate and stop screen recording with clear controls.
+4. **Intuitive Recording Controls**: Users can initiate and stop screen recording with clear, user-friendly controls.
-5. Recorded screen content is properly compressed and submitted to the specified endpoint.
+5. **Efficient Content Submission:** The recorded screen content is properly compressed and successfully submitted to the specified endpoint.
-6. The submission process is error-free, and users receive confirmation upon successful submission.
+6. **Submission Confirmation:** Users receive prompt confirmation upon the successful submission of recorded content.
-7. Any potential issues or errors are gracefully handled, and users receive appropriate feedback.
+7. **Error Handling:** Any potential issues or errors are gracefully handled, providing users with appropriate and clear feedback.